Leadership and Board

 Director of Human Resources

-Carolyn Lundgren first served as The Field School's COVID Response & Front Desk Coordinator before transitioning to this role.
+Carolyn Lundgren first served as The Field School's COVID Response & Front Desk Coordinator before transitioning to her current role.
 Carolyn has significant experience working in project management and caring for children.
 She began her career in the banking industry and then moved to project management for a tech company.
 More recently, she served as the Director of Children's Ministries and then Director of Communications at Calvary Memorial Church.
+This is Carolyn’s second year at The Field School.

 Governing Board